-- a griculture and livestock;
+- agriculture and livestock;

 - manufacturing;

 - construction;

 - wholesale and retail trade;

 - tourism (which has secondary effects on various sectors of the economy); and

 - transportation.

-The contribution of these sectors to GDP, coupled with the value they added to other sectors of the economy, contributed to the overall growth of the Dominican economy in 2018 and 2019, with GDP growing by 7.0% and 5.1%, respectively, in those years.
+The contribution of these sectors to GDP, coupled with the value they added to other sectors of the economy, contributed to the overall growth of the Dominican economy in 2019, with GDP growing by 5.1%.
 Real GDP contracted by 6.7% in 2020, primarily as a result of the preventative public safety measures taken to contain the spread of COVID-19 in the country.
 In 2021, the Dominican economy recovered, with real GDP growing by 12.3%.
 In 2022, real GDP grew by 4.9%, despite the increase in global economic uncertainty.
+In 2023, real GDP grew by 2.4%, mainly due to a recovery in economic activity during the second half of the year, which offset the slowdown in economic activity registered during the first half of 2023.

-The following table sets forth the principal sectors of the economy in 2022.
+The following table sets forth the principal sectors of the economy in 2023.

-Sectors of the Dominican Economy

-(as a % of GDP for 2022, at current prices)
+Sectors of the Dominican Economy (as a % of GDP for 2023, at current prices)

-$2022^{(1)}$
+$2023^{(1)}$

-Primary production (2) 7.2
+Primary production (2) 7.6

-Manufacturing (3) 14.9
+Manufacturing (3) 13.7

-Other Secondary Production (4) 16.7
+Other Secondary Production (4) 16.2

-Services (5) 54.4
+Services (5) 56.0

-Taxes (less subsidies) 6.7
+Taxes (less subsidies) 6.5